xNekOIx/talks/README.md

 ***
 # Apple Autolayouts Cons
-* slower then Springs & Struts (but 60 fps still no problem)
+* slower then Springs & Struts (but 60 fps still not a problem)
 * debug

 ***